 Your child has a teacher assessment at the end of each Learning Phase and this is followed by a year group pupil attainment and progress meeting involving class teachers and the deputy head teacher.

-If your child is not making expected progress they will be assessed by the school’s special educational needs and disabilities manager (provision) and/ or inclusion leader and/ or an advisory teacher from the local authority’s special needs advisory service.
-Following this assessment, the special educational needs and disabilities manager (provision) and class teacher will meet to formally discuss appropriate support or further action for your child.
+If your child is not making expected progress they will be assessed by the school’s Special Educational Needs and Disabilities Coordinator and/ or an advisory teacher from the local authority’s special needs advisory service.
+Following this assessment, the Special Educational Needs and Disabilities Coordinatorand class teacher will meet to formally discuss appropriate support or further action for your child.

 If your child requires additional support, these are known as ‘intervention sessions’ and may take place on a daily or weekly basis, depending entirely on their needs.
-The school’s special educational needs and disabilities manager (provision) and class teachers monitor the progress of these interventions and make judgements on their effectiveness by monitoring your child’s progress closely.
+The school’s Special Educational Needs and Disabilities Coordinator and class teachers monitor the progress of these interventions and make judgements on their effectiveness by monitoring your child’s progress closely.

 If your child is new to our school we will discuss their progress with you as their parent or carer.
 We will also contact your child’s previous school or nursery to gain information in relation to your child’s progress in that setting.